SeanHollen/petri_cells_js/readme/DRAFT.md

 Supposedly, Brainfuck (BF) wasn’t meant for practical uses, but rather as a theoretical exercise in language design.
 That doesn’t apply here, though, because the language is actually chosen for it’s practicality.
 Because the syntax is so minimalist, we can randomly create any program, and it will be executable.

-Actually, we are going to be using vanilla BF, but rather, an a variant designed for programs to modify themselves, “BFF”.
+Actually, we are not going to be using vanilla BF, but rather, an a variant designed for programs to modify themselves, “BFF”.
 Whereas standard BF takes in an input and returns an output, BFF will *write* to the same tape that it *reads* from, modifying itself in real-time.

 The instruction set for BFF is below.